Dead, dead, dead

 "dead as a beef - Completely dead.
 With no life.dead as a hammer - Without any life at all."
-(Whistlin' Dixie.
-Southern terms)
+(Whistlin' Dixie: A Dictionary of Southern Expressions)

 "dead as four o'clock - Quite dead, refers to either the 'dead' end of the afternoon, or the quiet of four o'clock in the morning."
 (Mountain Range)

-Hunt: An Entertaining Texas Dictionary" by Wallace O. Chariton (Wordware Publishing,
+From This Dog'll Really Hunt: An Entertaining Texas Dictionary by Wallace O. Chariton (Wordware Publishing,

 Piano, Texas, 1989, 1990):